mrciolino/wiki-backup/timeline.md

   - The party decides to seek out the Oracle of Fywick, hoping that she may be able to advise them on how to defeat Darmuth.
   - The party draws many cards from the Deck of Many Things while riding their carriage to Fywick.
-  -
+  - Os draws a card and is grsnted angel wings.
   - Breezy-E draws a card which makes him normally blind, but grants him infra-red vision.
   - Breezy-E pulls another card, receiving a magical hourglass which counts down to some important event.
 In the future, the party would regularly check the hourglass, eventually finding it close to running out during the Ithilid War.
   - Breezy-E pulls another card that causes his personality to twist, giving him evil tendencies.
   - Spoops draws a card and gains "magic eyes" becoming able to see magic effects in the world around him, and can identify the type(s) of the magical spells and effects he sees.
   - Spoops carefully draws another card, first giving all his possessions to Bazzvrah first.
 The card causes him to gain immense wealth.
   - Spoops draws another card and gains three Wishes.